exyi/diplomka/diplomka/text/2-oview-3-terminology.md

 16   59  # o  30 A.H2U16  A.U59  u+U  --
 ```

-### Trivial basepair names
+### Trivial Basepair Names

-Some basepairs have trivial (popular) names which generally predate any attempts to systematize the terminology by decades.
+Some basepairs have trivial (popular) names, which generally predate any attempts to systematize the terminology.
-Apart from the Watson-Crick canonical pairs, the important are the Hoogsteen = **cWH UA**, and Reverse Hoogsteen = **tWH UA** or **tWH UC**.
+Apart from the Watson-Crick canonical pairs, important ones include the Hoogsteen (**cWH UA**), and Reverse Hoogsteen (**tWH UA** and **tWH UC**) basepairs.
-For a complete translation table between the trivial, Leontis-Westhof, and Saenger names see the table 2 in <https://doi.org/10.1017/s1355838201002515>.
+For a complete translation table between trivial, Leontis-Westhof, and Saenger names, refer to Table 2 in <https://doi.org/10.1017/s1355838201002515>.

 ### Comparison